 The Contact API provides the URIs with which you can access the entries under a person's Address Book Contacts.

-A setting of an Open Application that allows developers to specify a small icon that represents their applications as part of the Yahoo!
-Updates service.
+A setting of an Open Application that allows developers to specify a small icon that represents their applications.

 A method of limiting the number of results returned from an API request.
 Filters can be used in the Yahoo!
 Social Platform to retrieve part of a collection resource.